niklas1347/Overview_nudgedClimateSimulations/README.md

 ## 🌟 General information about nudged climate storyline simulations

-Nudged model simulations refer to a class of climate experiments in which key aspects of the large-scale atmospheric circulation — most commonly winds — are constrained toward observational or reanalysis data during the simulation, while the model is otherwise free to generate its own small-scale processes and internal variability.
+Nudged model simulations refer to a class of climate experiments in which key aspects of the large-scale atmospheric circulation — most commonly winds — are constrained towards observational or reanalysis data during the simulation, while the model is otherwise free to generate its own small-scale processes and internal variability.
 This approach ensures consistency with the observed large-scale evolution while retaining a physically coherent representation of regional dynamics and feedbacks.

 Within the climate storyline framework, nudged simulations are used to isolate and examine the thermodynamic response of the climate system under different conditions by replaying specific events in alternative climates ("storylines").
 By reducing variability associated with circulation differences, they provide a controlled setting for investigating how factors such as temperature, moisture, or external forcings influence impacts.